MozerBYU/IT_Projects/Software/Minecraft_Server_Java.md

 # Automated Minecraft Server Deployment in Ubuntu/Debian
 ## Introduction

-Nothing is sweeter than setting up you're very own Minecraft Server for you and your family and friends to play on.
+Nothing is sweeter than setting up your very own Minecraft Server for you, your family and friends to play on.
 But there can be a lot of hassle getting it all setup.
-Especially in automating the process.
-In this I will demonstrate all the steps of what to do to set it up.
+That hassle is exasperated by attempting to automating the process.
+In this tutorial of sorts I will demonstrate all the steps of what to do to set it up, complete with automating security patches/updates, server startup/shutdown, and server backups.

 Eventually I will have a script that will do all the install for you, but that is still in the works.

 *Note: This is strictly for Minecraft Java Version.
 Bedrock is coming later.
 Stay tuned.*

-*Note: All of the following steps will be done on a Ubuntu 22.04 LTS, but this can be replicated as far back as Ubuntu 18.04 LTS and Debian 8.*
+*Note: All of the following steps will be done on Ubuntu Server 22.04 LTS , but this can be replicated as far back as Ubuntu 18.04 LTS and Debian 8.
+It can also be done with the Desktop versions of either Ubuntu or Debian.*

 ## Part 1 – Package Installation and Security Updates

 To begin, we'll setup a fresh install of Ubuntu/Debian.
 Like with every new server install, make sure you have the latest package and security updates.
+Ubuntu and Debian use the apt package manager for all of their package repositories.
+The follow command will update the apt repositories and then search for upgrades for the packages on your system as well as security upgrades/patches for your Operating System.

 > `sudo apt update && sudo apt upgrade -y`

-Next, we have some packages to install:
+Next, we have some additional packages to install that I will explain in a bit:

 > `sudo apt install -y openjdk-#-jre screen ufw unattended-upgrades wget`